The Ghost of Rosy Taylor: Plot

 In addition to being readily available to view, the plot of the film is summarised and reviewed in various film magazine articles.

-Rhoda Eldridge Sayles (Minter) is left a penniless orphan in Paris when her father (Periolat) dies and the shipping company in which he invested his money goes bust.
+Rhoda Eldridge Sayles is left a penniless orphan in Paris when her father dies and the shipping company in which he invested his money goes bust.
 She finds passage to America with a family looking for a nursemaid, but when they arrive in New York there is no place in their household for Rhoda, who finds herself alone with only seventeen dollars to her name.

-She takes up residence in the New York boarding house of Mrs. Sullivan (Price).
+She takes up residence in the New York boarding house of Mrs. Sullivan.
 After two weeks’ futile search for work, and down to her last ten cents, Rhoda finds a letter in a park, addressed to Rosy Taylor, and containing two dollars and the instruction to clean the mansion of Mrs. du Vivier every week.
 Rhoda tries to return the letter, but when she learns that Rosy Taylor is dead, she decides to take on the cleaning job herself.

-All goes well until Mrs. Du Vivier’s brother, Jacques Le Clerc (Forrest) catches Rhoda in the act of cleaning the family silver.
-Believing that she is stealing the silver, he refers her to a reformatory, whose patron is Joseph Sayles (Periolat in a dual role).
-After being forced to stay and work at the reformatory by Mrs. Watkins (Schaefer) who believes she is a thief, Rhoda escapes and, although afraid of another encounter with Jacques, returns to Rosy Taylor’s job as she needs the money.
+All goes well until Mrs. Du Vivier’s brother, Jacques Le Clerc catches Rhoda in the act of cleaning the family silver.
+Believing that she is stealing the silver, he refers her to a reformatory, whose patron is Joseph Sayles.
+After being forced to stay and work at the reformatory by Mrs. Watkins who believes she is a thief, Rhoda escapes and, although afraid of another encounter with Jacques, returns to Rosy Taylor’s job as she needs the money.